Is one of your older children about to go on a gap year overseas, or take part in an Erasmus, or study abroad scheme?

 If you do need an individual policy for your child then opt for a single trip travel insurance policy if it’s a one-off event.

-If, however, your child will be travelling alone multiple times a year - for example if they are at boarding school or staying abroad with relatives - then an annual policy is your best option.
+If, however, your teen will be travelling alone multiple times a year - for example, if they are at boarding school or staying abroad with relatives - then an annual policy is your best option.

 Generally speaking, an under 18 travel insurance policy should be no more expensive than an adult travel insurance policy, but it’s worth shopping around to ensure you have the best possible insurance for your child’s individual requirements.